kalos-xyz/.github/.github/ISSUE_TEMPLATE/security-issue.md

 ---

-# Issue: [TEST-01] Goroutine leaks in the signer process

 ## Impact

 When an Index pool is initiated with two tokens A: B and the weight rate = 1:2, then no user can buy token A with token B.